Lorraineken/pizzas-rastaurants-api/README.md

 # PIZZAS-RESTAURANT-API

-This project is based on an API for tracking pizzas restaurants.
+This project is based on an API for tracking pizzas restaurants built with ruby on rails.

+It's is a server side application which contains restaurants details, pizza details and a join table for the restaurants and pizzas known as restaurant_pizzas.

 The relationship of the models is shown on the ERD model below